soham2707/Twitter-Sentiment-Analysis-/README.md

 Conclusion:
 ----

 Bert's result is very dependable.
 It seems Roberta r performence is also good ,but in case of negative tweet it's a disaster.
-Other side SVM Naive Bayes and LSTM is quite good fast to training.
+Other side SVM Naive Bayes and LSTM is quite good and fast to training.

 Blog: